Mpoblet92/Information-Managment/README.md

 # Information-Managment

-Implementing Relational Databases.
-Creating Databases using JDBC.
+Implementing Relational Databases, and Creating Databases using JDBC.